The Equal Employment Opportunity Commission (EEOC) is a federal agency that was created in 1965 to combat discrimination in the workplace.

 The EEOC protects employees, job applicants, former employees, and applicants or participants in training or apprenticeship programs.
 It doesn’t include folks like independent contractors, or anyone who isn’t technically employed by your company.

-What are my EEOC requirements?
+What are my EEO requirements?

 While one of the EEOC’s primary roles is to investigate charges of discrimination, they may also conduct occasional audits.
 They keep an eye out for issues like pay equity, and they also make sure criminal checks, credit reviews, and health care information isn’t being misused or improperly collected.